 Medium Space Gardens

 Your options for larger containers are as plentiful as small containers.
-Premanufactured planters are a good option for a less conspicuous look but you can always add things like steel tubs, DIY wooden boxes, tires, or cut off plastic drums.
+Premanufactured planters are a good option for a less conspicuous look, but you can always add steel tubs, DIY wooden boxes, tires, or cut-off plastic drums.

-With the added soil mass, you now have the ability to grow most vegetables and some fruits.
-All of your berry bushes are available at soil depths of 12” just watch blueberries as they need very specific conditions but blackberries, strawberries, melons, eggplant, and pumpkin will grow well.
+With the added soil mass, you can now grow most vegetables and some fruits.
+All of your berry bushes are available at soil depths of 12″.
+Watch blueberries, as they need very specific conditions, but blackberries, strawberries, melons, eggplant, and pumpkin will grow well.

 In addition to those listed above, don’t combine: